 MCP

 Any Model Context Protocol server’s tools can plug into an agent.
-The client speaks Streamable HTTP with zero new dependencies.
+A travel agent that books on a partner airline just points at the airline’s MCP server.
+The client speaks Streamable HTTP with zero new dependencies, negotiating the current MCP protocol revision (2025-11-25) down to whatever an older server supports.
 Auth is a token string, or a lambda that re-resolves once on a 401 so refresh logic lives in one place.

 token: -> { connection.bearer_token },